 The prophet Isaiah said:

-Isaiah prophesied that one day, when a shoot comes up from the stump of Jesse, the world will know peace.
-If we trust in the Lord, we too will share in that peace, no matter what the future brings-just like the peace Mary felt in that moment.
+Isaiah had prophesied that one day, when a shoot would come out of the stock of Jesse, the world would know peace.
+Remembering that promise, Mary felt certain that if she trusted in the Lord, she too would one day share in that peace—just like the peace she felt in that moment.

 As Mary imagined Adam and Eve teaching their children not to sin, Joseph suddenly came to mind.
 Joseph was scrupulous about keeping the law, which is admirable for a Jew, but he had one problem: he felt guilty even over trivial things.
 Everyone makes mistakes or inconveniences others from time to time, but Joseph suffered from guilt, attaching too much meaning to small matters.
 He knew this about himself but never tried to change.
 If life is hard, you can change your attitude, but she couldn’t understand his stubbornness.
 Whenever he acted this way, Mary doubted whether this marriage was right.

-She knew Joseph loved her, but how long could that love last?
-If any problem was found with her, as the Pharisees taught, he might immediately write a certificate of divorce.
-After all, he followed the law to the letter.
-From a man’s perspective, it seemed like a natural right.
-But what about the one on the receiving end?
-Even if you’ve done nothing wrong, if you’re called a sinner by the law, there’s nowhere to hide.
+She knew Joseph loved her, but at the same time, she couldn’t help but wonder how long that love would last.
+If, as the Pharisees taught, any fault were found in her, he might quickly write a certificate of divorce.
+After all, Joseph was someone who followed the law to the letter.
+From a man’s perspective, this might seem like a rightful privilege under the law.
+But for the woman facing such judgment—even if she hadn’t done anything wrong—being declared a sinner by the law would leave her with nowhere to turn.

 Lately, Mary realized her growing worries were all because of Joseph, the man she was to marry.
 Adam was Eve’s only partner, but was Joseph really the one God had chosen for her?
 Could she and Joseph, with such different ways of thinking, really live together with one heart?
 She wasn’t sure she could handle Joseph’s weaknesses, or even truly love him.
 She couldn’t be certain of anything.